dummy text

 A properly-configured email validation

 There are a lot of companies which have their email-servers miss-configured.
 A company's reputation is all it has and it certainly is not easy to earn.
-Reputation can be compromised to some extent due to such petty miss-configurations.
+Reputation should not be compromised due to such petty miss-configurations.